I’m sure you remember at least one really, really bad story of a customer having a problem and the customer service failing to solve it.

 A quick example on how such problems can be handled.

 Let’s say that you’re running an online shoe store.
-One of your customers contacts your customer service and complains that since they are jogging in a pair of shoes they bought from you, they feel back pain.
+You run your business happily until one day, an unsatisfied customer starts a chat with you and informs that since they are jogging in a pair of shoes they bought from you, they feel back pain!

-But if your representative is a person with problem solving skills, they will more likely try to find the solution for the problem anyway.
+But if your representative is a person with problem-solving skills, they will more likely try to find the solution to the problem anyway.

 It might turn out the customer is still a jogging freshie and tried to run too much too soon.
 It might also turn out that he didn’t do a proper warm up or has bad upper body form.